lith1995/CDMLoader/README.md

 CDMLoader is a utility addon for World of Warcraft players who use the Cooldown Manager.
-It allows users to easily save and load their Cooldown Manager layout profiles per class, making it ideal for players who switch between characters or want to maintain consistent cooldown tracking setups.
-CDMLoader provides simple chat commands:
+It allows users to easily save and load their Cooldown Manager Profiles per class.

+This addon is best suited for users who frequently adjust their cooldown maneger profiles and want a quick way to load the layouts on other characters within the same class.

+You can freely save Multiple Classes as the saves work on a per class basis.

+You can save or load trough the cooldown manager UI or

+CDMLoader also provides simple chat commands:

-- /cdm save — Save your current CooldownViewer layout for your class.
+    /cdm save — Save your current CooldownViewer layout for your class.
-- /cdm load — Load your saved layout for your class.
+    /cdm load — Load your saved layout for your class.
-- /cdm — Open the CooldownViewer settings window.
+    /cdm — Open the CooldownViewer settings window.
-- /cdm help — Show available commands.
+    /cdm help — Show available commands.

-This addon is best suited for users who frequently adjust their cooldown layouts and want a quick way to back up and restore their configurations.
+Optionally the addon can auto load layout on login.